Ikenoura Seaside Station

 Ikenoura Seaside Station (池の浦シーサイド駅, Ikenoura Shisaido-eki) was a railway station in Ise, Mie Prefecture, Japan, operated by Central Japan Railway Company (JR Central).
 The station was 25.4 rail kilometers from the terminus of the Sangū Line at Taki Station.
 It was a seasonal station that was only open during parts of the summer.
 At other times, no trains, not even locals, stopped at this station.
 On 14 March 2020, JR Central permanently closed the station, owing to low ridership over several years.

 History

 Ikenoura Seaside Station opened on July 16, 1989.

+The station was permanently closed on 14 March 2020.